FedericoMarcuzzi/Does_LambdaMART_Do_What_You_Expect/README.md

 In Information Retrieval (IR), the Learning-to-Rank (LTR) task requires building a ranking model that optimises a specific IR metric.
 One of the most effective approaches to do so is the well-known LambdaRank algorithm.
-LambdaRank uses gradient descent optimisation, and at its core, it defines approximate gradients, the so-called {\em lambdas}, for a non-differentiable IR metric.
+LambdaRank uses gradient descent optimisation, and at its core, it defines approximate gradients, the so-called *lambdas*, for a non-differentiable IR metric.
 Intuitively, each lambda describes how much a document's score should be ``pushed'' up/down to reduce the ranking error.

 In this work, we show that lambdas may be incoherent w.r.t. the metric being optimised: e.g., a document with high relevance in the ground truth may receive a smaller gradient push than a document with lower relevance.